ansys/pymapdl/doc/source/examples/technology_showcase_examples/techdemo-28/ex_28-tecfricstir.rst

 tool and workpiece.
 FSW generally occurs when the temperature at the weld line region reaches 70 to 90 percent of the melting temperature of the workpiece material.
-The temperature obtained around the weld line region in this example falls within the range reported by Zhu and Chao and Prasanna and Rao, while the maximum resulting temperature is well below the melting temperature of the workpiece.
+The temperature obtained around the weld line region in this example falls within the range reported by Zhu and Chao [Zhu2004]_ and Prasanna and Rao [Prasanna2010]_, while the maximum resulting temperature is well below the melting temperature of the workpiece.